By Dr. DV Ghanekar NDDB 1974- 2009 and Kolhapur Milk Producers Union 2009 continuing

 This type of approach always helped in furthering the cause of Operation Flood Programme in the state of Maharashtra.

-At Anand, as usual, we took him to nearby village co-operative society.
+At Anand, as usual, we took him to a village co-operative society.
 He was impressed by the Anand Pattern dairy co-operative at village level.
 Later, we showed him Amul Dairy and in the afternoon, he met Dr. Kurien.
-After initial discussion, about implementation of OF programme in Maharashtra and various issues vis-à-vis dairy department, to my surprised, he raised issue of inclusion of Konkan area under OF programme.
+After initial discussion, about implementation of OF programme in Maharashtra and various issues vis-à-vis dairy department, to my surprise, Shri Rane raised the issue of inclusion of Konkan area under OF programme.

 Other NDDB officers were also surprised.
 Konkan is not known for milk production.
-Therefore, as per NDDB’s reports, the area was not covered under Operation Flood programme for milk production but, it was covered for milk marketing purpose.
+Therefore, as per NDDB’s reports, the area was not covered under Operation Flood programme for milk production.

-We were just keeping silent and we were wondering what Dr. Kurien would reply be.
 Dr. Kurien was used to such demands.
 He told Shri.
-Narayan Rane that, Anand Pattern Cooperatives are based on adequate amount of milk production already taking place in the milksheds to be covered under Operation Flood and idea was to provide infrastructure and bring market closer to producers by linking marketing with production.
-In case of Konkan, generally farmers did not keep buffalos and cows, and even if they kept mulch animals milk production was very low and therefore the project in Konkan was not going to be viable.
+Narayan Rane that, Anand Pattern Cooperatives are based on adequate amount of milk production already taking place in the milksheds to be covered under Operation Flood and the idea was to provide infrastructure and bring market closer to producers by linking marketing with production.
+In case of Konkan, generally farmers did not keep buffalos and cows, and even if they kept milch animals milk production was very low and therefore the project in Konkan was not going to be viable.

 Shri Narayan Rane was still not convinced and continued to insist for inclusion of Konkan under the OF programme.

 Later, NDDB included Konkan region only for marketing purpose.